 - Lewis and Clark County 4-H Shooting Sports Invitational

-- People Partner Grant applications due to the 4-H Foundation
+- People Partner Grant applications - due February 1st

 - County Grand Foods and Stir Ups Contest

 - Lewis and Clark County 4-H Foundation Big Dream Raffle

 - Montana 4-H Recreation Lab (Rec Lab) - Held every year in a rotating location across the state, this event is open to 4-H members age 13 or older.
 The focus is on learning to coordinate activities and to send youth home with new activities and ideas for use in their local clubs and camps.

 - County and state college scholarship applications - due April 1st